-attribute-type attribute table &key owner database => type, precision, scale attribute The name of the index as a string, symbol or SQL expression. table The name of a table as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. type A keyword symbol denoting a vendor-specific SQL type. precision An integer denoting the precision of the attribute type or NIL. scale An integer denoting the scale of the attribute type or NIL. nulls-accepted 0 or 1.
+attribute-type attribute table &key owner database => type, precision, scale attribute The name of the index as a string, symbol or SQL expression.

+The name of a table as a string, symbol or SQL expression.

+type A keyword symbol denoting a vendor-specific SQL type.

+precision An integer denoting the precision of the attribute type or NIL.

+scale An integer denoting the scale of the attribute type or NIL.

+nulls-accepted 0 or 1.

-Returns a keyword symbol representing the vendor-specific field type of the supplied attribute attribute in the table specified by table in database which defaults to default-database. owner is NIL by default which means that the attribute specified by attribute, if it exists, must be user owned else NIL is returned.
-If owner is a string denoting a user name, the attribute, if it exists, must be owned by owner else NIL is returned, whereas if owner is :all then the attribute, if it exists, will be returned regardless of its owner.
+Returns a keyword symbol representing the vendor-specific field type of the supplied attribute attribute in the table specified by table in database which defaults to \default-database\. owner is NIL by default which means that the attribute specified by attribute, if it exists, must be user owned else NIL is returned.
+If owner is a string denoting a user name, the attribute, if it exists, must be owned by owner else NIL is returned, whereas if owner is all then the attribute, if it exists, will be returned regardless of its owner.